The Rishi Panchami Festival: It's Date, Tithi And Importance

-.
+Well, the important Rishi Panchami festival is now near.
+Rishi Panchami is celebrated on the fifth lunar day of Shukla Paksh (Waxing Moon Fortnight) in the month of Bhadrapad, as per the Hindu calendar.
+It falls on the very next day of Ganesh Chaturthi.
+This year Rishi Panchami falls on August 23, 2020.
+Rishi Panchami usually falls one day after Ganesha Chaturthi.
 It is believed that fasting on Rishi Panchami day is beneficial to one and all but this fast is more specifically observed by the women.
 The festival of Rishi Panchami is a woman's way of expressing devotion, gratefulness, faith and respect towards one's husband.
 Fasting on this festival can destroy the sins which one has committed unknowingly.
 So, now Ganesha will tell you about this festival, the story behind it and puja rituals associated with it.
-God's grace is important in every aspect of life.
-But man needs to make full efforts.
-Do you want to be graced for your career growth?
-You can do it if you know your future.
-Buy 2018 Career Report and get guided for a golden growth in career

 The Purpose Of Fasting On Rishi Panchami

 As per the Hindu tradition, women who are experiencing menstruation or period (the regular discharge of blood and mucosal tissue from the inner lining of the uterus through the vagina) are forbidden to undertake religious activities or involve themselves in domestic works (including kitchen work) till they are in that state.
 They are even prohibited to touch things related to religion.
 If this requirement has been breached by mistake or due to other reasons, it leads to Rajaswala Dosh among the women who have violated this norm.
 Women fast on Rishi Panchami to get rid of this dosh.

 Rishi Panchami is also known as Bhai Panchami.
 Sisters tie rakhis to brothers on this day in the Maheshwari community.
 Sisters fast on this day and pray for their brother's long life.
 They consume food only after performing the puja.